hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `docker.cleanup.image` Defaults to `true`.
 Changing this to `false` will prevent Nomad from removing images from stopped tasks.

+* `docker.volumes.enabled`: Defaults to `false`.
+Allows tasks to bind host paths (`volumes`) or other containers (`volums_from`) inside their container.
+  Disabled by default as it removes the isolation between containers' data.

 * `docker.volumes.selinuxlabel`: Allows the operator to set a SELinux label to the allocation and task local bind-mounts to containers.
+If used with `docker.volumes.enabled` set to false, the labels will still be applied to the standard binds in the container.

 * `docker.privileged.enabled` Defaults to `false`.
 Changing this to `true` will allow containers to use `privileged` mode, which gives the containers full